 How do I contact Relacore customer service?

 You can contact Relacore customer service by calling 1-800-505-4554.
-There’s also a contact form for visitors to use for questions or comments.
+There’s also a contact form on the official website.

 Relacore Side Effects: